 When it comes time to hand-off the lower paying client, end the contract per the agreement in your contract (are you seeing how important a thorough contract is?).
 I recommend giving the client 30 days notice, and you can share the contact info of a few freelancers they can meet with.

 WARNING: Don’t Work More than 10-12 Hours Per Freelance Client

 For this reason, I only allocate 10-12 hours of my time to a client.
 If they want more than that, then they should hire an employee.
-Above 12 hours a week, a client can terminate the contract (ie fire you), and you won’t have the same safety net as an employee.
+Sometimes for a project, a client will need more hours, and that’s when I get a 50% (or more) deposit, along with a hefty early termination fee.

 Diversify your risk!
 Don’t put all of your eggs in one basket.